gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/15_publish_parameter.rst

 .. topic:: Definition

   Publish Parameter publishes a set of defined booleans, integers or decimal numbers to the viewer.
-  New parameters can be added by zooming close to the component and pressing the ``+``.
+  Additional parameters can be added by pressing the ``+``, that appears when zooming in very close to the component.
-  The resulting input can be renamed and connected to a number slider or boolean.
+  The resulting input can be renamed and connected to a number slider or boolean toggle.
   For numbers that should be understood as integers, add an integer component between the input and the number, as shown in the image below.